ShivangiSingh17/Java-Jet/README.md

 - Class Name: The name should begin with a letter <B>(capitalized by convention).</B>

-- Super Class: The name of the class’s parent (superclass),preceded by the keyword extends.
+- Super Class: The name of the class’s parent (superclass), preceded by the keyword `extends`.

 - Body: The class body surrounded by braces, { }.

  A simple program to explain the concept of classes can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class.java).

- ##### :star::star:NOTE: When class is defined, only the specification for the object is defined; no memory or storage is allocated.
+ ##### :star::star:NOTE: When a class is defined, only the specification for the object is defined; no memory or storage is allocated.
 To access members defined within the class, you need to create objects.:star: :star:

 Example of Class and Object together is [here](https://github.com/ShivangiSingh17/Java-Jet/blob/master/ClassAndObject.java).